mbalali63/toDOApp/README.md

 3. When user filter all, all of the tasks must be shown.<span style="color:green;">Done</span>
 4. When user filter Active, all of the tasks wich are not completed (false) must be shown.<span style="color:green;">Done</span>
 5. When user filter Completed, all of the tasks wich are completed (false) must be shown.<span style="color:green;">Done</span>
-6. When user click the search icon, a search box window must be shown and let the user to search for task
+6. When user click the search icon, a search box window must be shown and let the user to search for task <span style="color:red;">Omitted from the project</span>
-7. When user clicl the + icon, a task add window must be shown and let the user to add a new task
+7. When user clicl the + icon, a task add window must be shown and let the user to add a new task<span style="color:red;">Omitted from the project</span>
-8. The status bar must always shows the number of not completed tasks
+8. The status bar must always shows the number of not completed tasks<span style="color:red;">Omitted from the project</span>

 ## Implementation Process:
 1. Add Components